ironsmile/euterpe/README.md

 Note that the track duration is in milliseconds.

 _Optional properties_: Some properties of tracks are optional and may be omitted in the response when they are not set.
 They may not be set because no user has performed an action which sets them or the value may not be set in the track file's metadata.
 E.g. playing a song for the fist time will set its `plays` property to 1.
-The list of optional properties is: `plays`, `favourite`, `last_played`, `rating`, `bitrate`, `size`.
+The list of optional properties is: `plays`, `favourite`, `last_played`, `rating`, `bitrate`, `size`, `year`.

 ### Browse